Quantile Random-Coefficient Regression with Interactive Fixed Effects: Heterogeneous Group-Level Policy Evaluation: Model and Estimation

-We assume that the repeated cross-sectional observations are randomly sampled for each pair of group and time, while allowing for dependency across the pairs, which can be characterized by both the observed and unobserved group-level information.
-Following \cite{koenker1978regression}, we consider the $u^{\text{th}}$ conditional distribution of $y_{ist}$, given by
+We assume that the repeated cross-sectional observations are randomly sampled within each group-time pair, conditional on group-level information.
+That is to say, interdependency between individauls within paris and dependency across pairs, characterized by both the observed and unobserved group-level information, are allowed.
+Specifically, we assume that the $u^{\text{th}}$ quantile of the conditional distribution of $y_{ist}$ is given by